 Youth Radio Network

-UNICEF believes that allowing young people to speak about matters that are important to them is a key factor in putting children's rights into action.
-How they feel about the world they live in is both relevant and valuable.
-And, with children accounting for 37% of the South African population, their thoughts, opinions and experiences cannot and should not be ignored.
+UNICEF believes that allowing young people to speak about matters that are important to them is a key factor in rights into action.
+And, with children accounting for about 37% of the South African population, their thoughts, opinions and experiences cannot and should not be ignored.

 UNICEF receives award from Children’s Radio Foundation

 Young reporters honoured on National Youth Day at South Africa’s first ever Youth Radio Awards